CELEBRATING INCLUSIVITY THROUGH FILM

 - Young Filmmakers Award*

-*best film made by person(s) under 16 years old.
+*best film made by person(s) who are 25 years old or under.

 2. All films selected for the Festival are eligible for a Festival award.